As a former extreme couponer, back before it ever became popular, I know my way around a coupon or two.

 How to Request Coupons Directly from Companies

 Remember that you’ll catch more fly’s with honey than vinegar.
 As long as you genuinely do love their products, tell them.
+There are companies that send coupons for compliments.
 You can mention a little bit about how you use them or why you stand by them.
 Let them know that you would love to continue using their products.
 Sometimes they will send you a surprise coupon or two in the mail.